I’M NOT ALLOWED TO BE ANGRY

 • the rage makes them feel powerful, to cover vulnerability & emptiness

-Sooner or later, usually later, it is inevitable that Vs will get angry, raging, even nasty at P-As – out of legitimate, intense, longstanding frustration!
+• sooner or later, usually later, it’s inevitable that Vs get angry, raging, even nasty at P-As – out of legitimate, intense, longstanding frustration at the P-As’ tactics!
+Of course: Vs have to stick around for this!
+They’re part of the game.

-SO THEY GET TO:
+SO THEY CAN

-— to vent their anger/rage for them
+— vent their anger/rage for them

-➼ When P-As make other people responsible for all the decisions they should be making do themselves, (even if they like the ones being made for them), they are neglecting to ‘show up’, hold up their end, be an equal partner or peer – ie. an adult.
-P-As passively, stubbornly – yes angrily – demand to be taken care of! but never say what they actually want or need, because they don’t have permission
+➼ BUT that is exactly the point – they don’t DO many things that are their responsibility.
+P-As make other people responsible for decisions they should be making themself, (even if they like the ones being made for them).
+They neglect to ‘show up’, hold up their end, be an equal partner or peer – ie. an adult.
+P-As stubbornly – yes angrily – demand to be rescued, never not expressing their needs / wants.

 ✶ BUT if the V. stops playing the game, the P-A may finally tip their hand – if only briefly – showing the true rage behind their mask